Skip to main content

 You can:

-• show an awareness of availability and capacity management processes
+• explain availability and capacity management processes

 Change management